-and the timing of repayment of its loans in 2017 and beyond, is critical if it is to ensure that it continues to effectively deliver on its development mandate.
-The Bank's ten-year strategy continues to shape the Bank's interventions and operations over the planning horizon to 2022.
-The strategic focus on the five key operational priorities, including infrastructure development, regional integration, private sector development, governance and accountability, and skills and technology provides the Bank with a unifying framework under the High 5s for the effective delivery of its operational activities in the coming year and beyond.
+Bank's lending and the timing of repayment of its loans in 2018 and beyond, is critical if the Bank is to ensure that it continues to effectively deliver on its development mandate.
+The Bank's Ten-Year Strategy continues to shape the Bank's interventions and operations over the planning horizon to 2022.
+The strategic focus on the five key operational priorities, dubbed the High 5s.
+In addition, infrastructure development, regional integration, private sector development, governance and accountability, and skills and technology provides the Bank with a unifying framework under the High 5s for the effective and accelerated delivery of its mandate and operational activities in the coming year and beyond.

-The year 2016 was the first full year of operations following the completion of the Bank's move back to its statutory headquarters in Abidjan, Côte d'Ivoire.
-The completion of the move has restored the much-needed stability and the resultant efficiency in the Bank's operational environment in the short term.
-In the long term, the completion of the move is expected to result in the stabilization of the level of administrative expenses which spiked somewhat at the peak of the activities related to the move.
+The completion of the institutional change and transformation initiative aimed at accelerating delivery of development financing and assistance has restored the much-needed stability and the resultant efficiency in the Bank's operational environment in the short term.
+In the long term, the completion of the institutional change and transformation, including in the Bank's business model and processes, is expected to result in the stabilization of the level of administrative expenses which spiked somewhat at the peak of the activities related to the institutional change.
 A positive consequence of this is that the achievement of the target cost to income ratio of 30% will be possible in the medium term.